 Key Trends that Drive the Evolution of E/E Architecture

-64% of consumers are willing to switch to OEMs offering superior autonomous driving experiences, signaling a growing demand for innovation in this space.
+In addition, customer expectations for autonomous vehicle capabilities are reshaping the priorities for E/E architecture development.
+Research indicates that 64% of consumers are willing to switch to OEMs offering superior autonomous driving experiences, signaling a growing demand for innovation in this space.

 Impacts of the E/E Architecture Shift on OEMs